kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

                   0 or higher   Rx queue to route the flow

            context N
-                  Specifies the RSS context to spread packets over multiple queues; either 0 for the default RSS context, or a value returned by ethtool -X ... con‐ text new.
+                  Specifies the RSS context to spread packets over multiple queues; either 0 for the default RSS context, or a value returned by ethtool -X ... context new.

            vf N   Specifies the Virtual Function the filter applies to.
 Not compatible with action.

            queue N
                   Specifies the Rx queue to send packets to.
 Not compatible with action.

            loc N  Specify the location/ID to insert the rule.
 This will overwrite any rule present in that location and will not go through any of the rule ordering process.

            delete N
                   Deletes the RX classification rule with the given ID.

        -w --get-dump
               Retrieves and prints firmware dump for the specified network device.
 By default, it prints out the dump flag, version and length of the dump data.
 When data is indicated, then ethtool fetches the dump data and directs it to a file.

        -W --set-dump
               Sets the dump flag for the device.